stg-tud/type-pragmatics/README.md

 Installation steps:

 1. Install latest version of the Spoofax Language Workbench (http://strategoxt.org/Spoofax) as Eclipse plugin: In Eclipse, choose "Help - Install New Software".
 Copy the following link to the nightly Spoofax build: http://download.spoofax.org/update/nightly , hit enter, mark everything, and install.
 (Note: The latest stable Spoofax version http://download.spoofax.org/update/stable should also work, but there may be more issues when running Veritas.)
-Restart Eclipse and adapt the eclipe.ini according to the warning you might get during the start-up.
+Restart Eclipse and adapt the eclipse.ini according to the warning you might get during the start-up.
 After modifying the eclipse.ini, restart Eclipse again.
 2. Make sure the Vampire binary is inside the PATH used by Eclipse.
-For example, create a symlink from /usr/bin to the Vampire binary.
+For example, create a symbolic link from /usr/bin to the Vampire binary.
 3. Clone the Veritas folder on your desktop and import the Veritas project in your Eclipse with Spoofax.
-4. Build the project in Eclipse (should be successful before proceeding).
+4. Build the Veritas project in Eclipse (make sure the build is successful before continuing with further steps).

 ## Running the STLC case study ##